hyunjunian/Poor-Charlie-s-Almanack/en.md

 Such a state of affairs, or even a lesser version, would, I think, reduce the reputation of our country, and deservedly so.

+## Talk 8: The Great Financial Scandal of 2003

+*An account by Charles T. Munger, Summer 2000*

 This parable and morality play gives Charlie a chance to vent his anger at the accounting profession’s role in corporate malfeasance.
 Handwritten by Charlie when he was vacationing in the summer of 2000, the speech is an eerie prediction of the scandals that surfaced well before his predicted date of 2003 and that continue today to be an important issue.

 The early Quant Tech appears to be loosely based on C. F. Engineering, a firm whose brilliant founder, Carl F. Braun, and business practices Charlie greatly admired.
 (The firm was ultimately sold to the Kuwaiti government, so the later Quant Tech is not modeled in any way on C. F. Engineering.)